How to File for Chapter 7 Bankruptcy

 Mandatory Credit Counseling

 Before you can file for bankruptcy, you must consult a nonprofit credit counseling agency.
 The purpose of this consultation is to see whether there is a feasible way to handle your debt load outside of bankruptcy, without adding to what you owe.
+You can complete this mandatory credit counseling course online or over the phone.

 To qualify for bankruptcy relief, you must show that you received credit counseling from an agency approved by the U.S. Trustee’s office within the 180-day period before you file.